Azure-Samples/copilot-openai-todo/demo.md

 ### Server side

+Note: unless marked, everything is done with Copilot Chat

 - app.ts
-  * refactor to use import
+  * refactor require to use import => let's ask Copilot to do it for me

 - create an OpenAiService class that:
   * use @azure/identity to retrieve Azure credentials